Médecins Sans Frontières: Other recognition

 MSF's "Bracelet of Life", the Middle Upper Arm Circumference (MUAC) measuring band, was included in Pirouette: Turning Points in Design, a 2025 exhibition at the Museum of Modern Art featuring "widely recognized design icons [...] highlighting pivotal moments in design history."
 The museum also added MUAC to its Architecture and Design collection.

 Namesakes

 A number of other unrelated non-governmental organisations have adopted names ending in "Sans Frontières" or "Without Borders", inspired by Médecins Sans Frontières, for example: Engineers Without Borders, Avocats Sans Frontières ('Lawyers Without Borders'), Reporters sans frontières ('Reporters Without Borders'), Payasos Sin Fronteras ('Clowns Without Borders'), Bibliothèques Sans Frontières ('Libraries Without Borders'), and Homeopaths Without Borders.

 The French game show Jeux Sans Frontières ('Games Without Borders') is older than MSF, being first broadcast in Europe in 1965.

+The 2010 video game Metal Gear Solid: Peace Walker used Militaires Sans Frontières (MSF) as the player's main base.
+Because this shares the same acronym with the real MSF, a disclaimer to differentiate the two was added to the 2011 re-release of the game.